iMicknl/LoctekMotion_IoT/README.md

 ### Retrieve current height

 Based upon the great work of [minifloat](https://www.mikrocontroller.net/topic/493524), it became clear that the control panel utilises a [7-segment display](https://en.wikipedia.org/wiki/Seven-segment_display).
-Fortunately, this is very common in such devices and thus there is a lot of documentation on this topic.
+Fortunately, this is very common in such devices and thus there is a lot of [documentation](https://lastminuteengineers.com/seven-segment-arduino-tutorial/) on this topic.

 The control box sends the height as 4-bit hexadecimal, which is decoded in the control panel to drive the 7-segment display.
-The second number on the display also supports an optional decimal point.
+The second number on the display also supports an optional decimal point ("8 segment").

 Make sure you set the baud rate to 9600.
 For most LoctekMotion desks, the control box only broadcasts the current height for x seconds after you sent the Wake Up command.
 Otherwise you will receive `0x00` `0x00` `0x00` as payload.

 ![](https://alselectro.files.wordpress.com/2015/03/image-27.png)

 source: [alselectro](https://alselectro.wordpress.com/2015/03/03/8051-tutorials-3-interfacing-7-segment-display/)

 ### Execute a command